Shnatsel/wondermagick/SECURITY_PROPERTIES.md

 1. Allocating an unbounded amount of memory (memory limits are not yet implemented)
 1. Taking a very long time to perform an operation, or even entering an infinite loop

+We will still strive to avoid and fix such issues, but they will not be considered security vulnerabilities, and will not have a high priority.

 That's because unlike code execution vulnerabilities, these issues are easy to prevent using external tools.
 For example, on Linux save this shell script and name it `convert`:

 ```bash